 - Electric vehicle charging stations

 - A large billboard or projection screen on a building (or in your parking lot) when the sign is not related to the use of the building.
 (A sign displaying the company's name or anything related to the business MUST be counted)

 You may exclude a Property Use from a building (and for ENERGY STAR certification) if ALL of the following four conditions are met:

 - The Property Use must be less than 10% of the building’s Gross Floor Area (GFA)*

 - The Property Use must not be a property type eligible to receive an ENERGY STAR score

-- The Property Use must be sub-metered so that both the Property Use’s floor area and energy consumption can be excluded
+- The Property Use must be sub-metered so that both the Property Use’s energy consumption and GFA can be excluded

 - The Property Use’s energy use patterns must be significantly different than those of the rest of the building (ex: A cell phone tower on a building)